San Antonio Federal Criminal Defense Attorney

 A federal case is more serious because:

-- It is prosecuted by Assistant United States Attorneys that have significant time to dedicate to the case, meaning the accused has been investigated for
+- It is prosecuted by Assistant United States Attorneys that have significant time to dedicate to the case, meaning the accused has been investigated for weeks or longer.

-- Handled in federal district court, which has less cases, a deliberate schedule and nearly never dismisses a case for an unprepared prosecutor.
+- It is handled in federal district court, which has less cases, a deliberate schedule and nearly never dismisses a case for an unprepared prosecutor.

 - Conditions of release and supervision of an officer can accompany a bail payment.

 - Juries are pulled from the district of the court, not necessarily the same county, meaning that jurors will be more diverse than in state court.

 - Federal sentencing guidelines, not state sentencing, govern your punishment, which are oftentimes more severe.